sern-handler/website/docs/guide/walkthrough/plugins.md

 ## Command Plugins
 All modules are registered into sern's system.
-With command plugins, you can modify how commands are loaded, or do some kind of preprocessing before they are loaded into sern.
+With command plugins, you can modify how commands are loaded, or do some kind of preprocessing before they are loaded.
 ### The controller object
 ```typescript
 export interface Controller {